cbielow/PTXQC/README.md

     - Match-between-runs performance
   - easy usage ([Windows OS only] `drag'n'drop` your `txt output folder` onto a `batch file`)
     - 10 min [Installation](#installation)
-  - Html/PDF report will be generated within your MaxQuant-txt folder
+  - Html/PDF report will be generated within your MaxQuant-txt folder or next to the mzTab file
   - optional configuration file *in YAML format* for generation of shorter/customized reports

 ### Target audience
   - MaxQuant users (no knowledge of R required)
+  - OpenMS users (or any other software which can write an mzTab)
   - bioinformaticians (who want to contribute or customize)